 It’s no secret.
 I love using paper mache letters and numbers to decorate an event.
 Whether kids decorate them at a craft station or you style them as a party decoration, they are easy and fun.

-For this pancakes and pajamas party, I decorated the paper mache letters with cereal to stick in the breakfast theme.
+For this pancakes and pajamas party, I created cereal letters to spell my little’s name.
+To make them, I decorated the paper mache letters with cereal affiliate).
 I used rainbow Fruity Pebbles and honeycomb shaped cereals to decorate the front of the letters.
 Luckily, guests didn’t nibble to this delicious looking decoration.

 Don’t Forget the Coffee